Gmail Storage Full? Free Up Gigabytes in 10 Minutes (2026 Guide)

 You might find thousands of promotional emails you've never read.
 Once deleted, your inbox will stay cleaner because Gmail will automatically filter future promotions.

-Bonus: Unsubscribe as You Go
+Bonus: Unsubscribe as you go

 When deleting promotions, take 2 minutes to unsubscribe from the worst offenders.
 Gmail shows an "Unsubscribe" link at the top of many promotional emails.

-Step 4: Check Google Drive for Large Files
+Step 4: Check Google Drive for large files

-Don't forget about Drive—it shares the same storage quota.
+Don't forget about Drive.
+It shares the same storage quota.

 - Go to Google Drive Storage